 This summary highlights selected information contained elsewhere in or incorporated by reference into this prospectus supplement.
 This summary is not complete and does not contain all of the information that you should consider before deciding whether to invest in our securities.
-For a more complete understanding of our company and this offering, we encourage you to read and consider carefully the more detailed information in this prospectus supplement and the accompanying prospectus, including the information incorporated by reference into this prospectus supplement and the accompanying prospectus, and the information included in any free writing prospectus that we have authorized for use in connection with this offering.
+For a more complete understanding of our company and this offering, we encourage you to read and consider carefully the more detailed information in this prospectus supplement and the accompanying prospectus, including the information incorporated by reference into this prospectus supplement and the accompanying prospectus that we have authorized for use in connection with this offering.
 If you invest in our securities, you are assuming a high degree of risk.
 See "Risk Factors."